oracle/oracle-database-operator/docs/sharding/provisioning/free/sharding_provisioning_with_free_images.md

 This example uses `sharding_provisioning_with_free_images.yaml` to provision an Oracle Database sharding topology using Oracle Sharding controller with:

 * Primary GSM Pods `gsm1` and standby GSM Pod `gsm2`
-* Three sharding Pods: `shard1`, `shard2` and `shard3`
+* Three Shard Database Pods: `shard1`, `shard2` and `shard3`
-* One Catalog Pod: `catalog`
+* One Catalog Database Pod: `catalog`
 * Namespace: `shns`

-To get the Oracle 23ai FREE Database and GSM Images:
+To get the Oracle AI Database 26ai Free Database and GSM Images:
-  * The Oracle 23ai FREE RDBMS Image used is `container-registry.oracle.com/database/free:latest`.
-Check [Oracle Database Free Get Started](https://www.oracle.com/database/free/get-started/?source=v0-DBFree-ChatCTA-j2032-20240709) for details.
+  * The Oracle AI Database 26ai Free Image used is `container-registry.oracle.com/database/free:latest`.
+Check [Oracle AI Database Free Get Started](https://www.oracle.com/database/free/get-started/?source=v0-DBFree-ChatCTA-j2032-20240709) for details.
-  * To pull the above image from Oracle Container Registry, create a Kubernetes secret named `ocr-reg-cred` using your credentials with type set to `kubernetes.io/dockerconfigjson` in the namespace `shns`.
-  * The the Oracle 23ai FREE GSM Image used is `container-registry.oracle.com/database/gsm:latest`.
+  * The the Oracle 26ai GSM Image used is `container-registry.oracle.com/database/gsm:latest`.
-  * To pull the above image from Oracle Container Registry, create a Kubernetes secret named `ocr-reg-cred` using your credentials with type set to `kubernetes.io/dockerconfigjson` in the namespace `shns`.
+  * To pull the above images from Oracle Container Registry, create a Kubernetes secret named `ocr-reg-cred` in the namespace `shns`.
+Please refer to [this page](./../container_reg_secret.md) for the details.
   * You need to change `dbImage` and `gsmImage` tag with the images you want to use in your enviornment in file `sharding_provisioning_with_free_images.yaml`.

 **IMPORTANT:** Make sure the version of `openssl` in the Oracle Database and Oracle GSM images is compatible with the `openssl` version on the machine where you will run the openssl commands to generated the encrypted password file during the deployment.